 Mike believes that the seeds of his addictions were planted in his childhood.
 His parents got a divorce when he was seven years old and he got moved into a new school.
 Through all these changes, Mike developed a fear of rejection.

-Due to these feeling of rejection, Mike later started using drugs just to fit in and talk to people.
+Due to these feelings of rejection Mike later started using drugs just to fit in and talk to people.
 But, it just got worse and worse until he finally quit through prayer.

 Faith-based treatment centers